 So great was the slaughter that it was said that ducks were able to bathe in the pools of blood that formed on the street leading away from the market square.
 This is said to be the origin of the street’s name “Digbeth” or “Duck’s Bath”.

-Lower Slaughter and Upper Slaughter are two of the loveliest villages in the Cotwolds and are just a few miles from Stow.
-One might expect their names to reflect the bloody history of Stow in the Civil War but actually the name 'Slaughter' derives form the Old English word 'Slough' or 'wet land'.
+Lower Slaughter and Upper Slaughter are two of the loveliest villages in the Cotwolds and are just a walk away from Bourton-on-the-Water, simply follow the public footpath along the river beside the 15th century Slaughters Country Inn.
+One might expect their names to reflect the bloody history of the area in the Civil War but actually the name ‘Slaughter’ derives form the Old English word ‘Slough’ or ‘wet land’.